 Docker service create --replicas 3 -p 80:80 name -webngix

 - To list services running in a swarm:

 Docker service scale web=5

-- List tasks of a service
+- To list the tasks of a service:

 Docker service ps web